 Regardless of your fitness level, Spinning unifies groups of people through hard work and dedication.
 You don’t just sit in class unaffected by your neighbor, you and your neighbor begin to motivate one another.
 In those moments, you become more than a group of riders – you become a team.

 Riding together also gives you the opportunity to encourage others.
 You can inspire those who have not yet reached your level of fitness, while those stronger than you inspire you.
-Working together, everyone who rides can reach his or her goals.
+Working together, everyone who rides can reach his or her goals and share in the benefits of Spinning together.

 As you power through each class level, it can be easy to lose track of the finer details your instructor provides.
 Luckily, the Spinning program was designed to use verbal and visual cues that reinforce the more important details.
 Similarly, your instructor should know how to create positive mental distractions, which helps keep your performance and morale up as the time flies.
 The mental clarity and endorphin rush many riders experience during these final moments is a signature of a challenging, yet rewarding ride.